silentbicycle/loom/README.md

 and read into the worker thread's stack and released immediately to help keep the ring queue from filling up.
 Because a ring buffer is used, the offsets can wrap, reusing memory.

+To avoid a race condition on releasing writes or reads (by just incrementing the commit/done offsets), producer and consumer threads mark a write or read as complete by a mark field, and then atomically compare-and-swap the commit or done offset to advance past any that have been marked already.

 Worker threads attempt to request tasks from the queue, and if the queue is empty (the commit offset is the same as the read offset), they poll